thomasvan/ubuntu16-magento2-nginx-php7/README.md

 You can then visit the following URL in a browser on your host machine to get started(account: magento/magento): `http://127.0.0.1:2222`

-You can start/stop/restart and view the error logs of nginx and php-fpm services: `http://127.0.0.1:9011`
+You can start/stop/restart and view the error logs of nginx and php-fpm services: `http://127.0.0.1:9022`

 ##### Accessing containers by internal IP

-_For Windows 10, you need to [add route: route add 172.17.0.0 MASK 255.255.0.0 10.0.75.2](https://forums.docker.com/t/connecting-to-containers-ip-address/18817/13) manually before using one of the ways below to get internal IP:_
+_For Windows 10, you need to [add route: route add 172.17.0.0 MASK 255.255.0.0 10.0.75.2](https://forums.docker.com/t/connecting-to-containers-ip-address/18817/13) manually before using one of the following ways to get internal IP:_
 - Looking into the output of `docker logs <container-id>`:
 - Using [docker inspect](https://docs.docker.com/engine/reference/commandline/inspect/parent-command) command
 - Checking the ~/readme.txt file by using [Web-Based SSH Terminal](http://127.0.0.1:2222)